rtfoley/grocery-planner/README.md

 - [x] Add one-click export to iOS Notes app for offline mobile shopping
 - [x] allow user to specify start and end date of a session
 - [ ] allow user to add extra meals that don't have a date specified
+- [ ] allow user to add sides that are single ingredients
-- [ ] allow user to add sides on a day
+- [ ] allow user to add sides that are recipes

 ### Splice 7: Deployment
 - [ ] Pi deployment setup